Photo: Tony Harrington

 Raising greenhouse gas reduction target to 46% by 2030

-On April 22, 2021, at the Leaders Summit on Climate, the Japanese government announced that it would raise its greenhouse gas reduction target for fiscal year 2030 to 46% below 2013 levels.
-While it was noted that this would be "a more than 70% increase from the previous target, and no small feat," the government's Global Warming Prevention Headquarters announced its commitment to implementing measures, including "maximizing the use of decarbonized energy sources, such as renewable energy," and "supporting local decarbonization efforts."
+On April 22, 2021, at the Leaders Summit on Climate, the Japanese government announced that it would raise its greenhouse gas reduction target for fiscal year 2030 to a 46% reduction compared to 2013 levels.
+While it is said that "this is an increase of more than 70% from the previous target and will not be easy," the government, through its Headquarters for the Promotion of Measures against Global Warming, has shown its commitment to taking measures such as "maximizing the use of decarbonized power sources such as renewable energy" and "supporting regional decarbonization."

-If global warming continues at its current rate, the future of snow is a concern.
-To protect our precious snow and white fields, now is the time for each and every one of us to consciously take action and do what we can.
+If global warming continues at this rate, the future of snow is a cause for concern.
+In order to protect our precious snow and white fields, now more than ever, each and every one of us must be conscious and take action on "what we can do."

 10 individual actions you can take to combat climate change